Nowadays, men are swooning over blue pants and brown shoes.

 For an entirely new direction, why not create a style twist with a pair of chukka boots?

 You can add a blazer, depending on how much you care to commit to dressing up.

-A charcoal blazer is a great way to keep your outfit business casual.
+A grey blazer is a great way to keep your outfit business casual.

 But if you want to bring it down to a more laid-back look, a brown blazer can do just that while creating lovely symmetry with your shoes.

 Blue Trousers and Light Brown Shoes